justinjm/google-cloud-genai-cloud-run-app-demo/README.md

 2. [Make sure that billing is enabled for your project](https://cloud.google.com/billing/docs/how-to/modify-project).
 3. Have the project ID handy and enter it in the next command below to authenticate.

-## App Code Files
+## Setup App Code Files

-This repository includes files to run this example e2e.
+This repository includes a sample app to deploy to Cloud Run.
 If you wish to use the demo app included in this repository, you can skip this step.

-If you'd like to use this repo with your own code/app, you'll need to:
+If you'd like to use this repo with your own app code, you'll need to:

 1. Add your Python app files to the directory `build/app`
-2. Update requirements.txt to directory `build/app`
+2. Update the `config.py` script with your project ID, region and model
+3. Update requirements.txt with the necessary python modules
-3. Update the Dockerfile
+4. Update the Dockerfile with any necessary changes
-4. update the `args` file accordingly with your `APP_NAME` and any other modficiations you'd like.
+5. update the `args` file accordingly with your `APP_NAME` and any other modficiations you'd like to the arguements

 ### Authenticate